 - Grant requests greater than $25,000 must be reviewed and approved by the foundation board, which meets in May, August and December.
 All grant applicants are notified by the end of the month after each respective board meeting.

-- Tax-exempt organizations may receive contributions once per 12-month period and reapply on an annual basis.
+- Tax-exempt organizations may receive contributions once per year period and reapply on an annual basis.

 - We work with region and plant leadership teams to evaluate grant proposals within their local areas.
-Grant applications from region and plant locations should be submitted through the appropriate region management.
+Grant applications from region and plant locations can be submitted online and will be routed to appropriate region management.

 Find your region